Talha-Waris60/AndroidFlows/README.md

 onStart{} - This event block is trigger only once when the flow the start. onEach{} - This event block is trigger before each element emitted by flow. onComplete{} - This event block is triggered when the flow produced by the producer function completes or collection completed.

+### Buffering Strategy
+Buffering strategy - buffer(CAPACITY) is used to handle the scenarios when the producer emits elements at a rate that might be faster than the consumer can process.
+Buffering allows the consumer to collect elements at its own pace, reducing the risk of losing elements due to a fast producer and a slow consumer.
+Capacity in buffering refer to how much element you want to store in buffering for process.